gvwilson/teachtogether.tech/es-md/getting-paid/index.md

 - Lo que se puede cobrar depende de la región del mundo donde estés.
 - Hay personas que no cobran lo mismo a empresas y privados que a universidades y non-profits.

+- consult with colleagues what is the average price or analyze in the courses / training offered what is the average cost, in general the price of the course offered by
+- think about what you would pay for such a workshop at e.g. a conference, and consider how many people are in said workshop.
+- whatever you first think of is probably too low

+## Intro

 Ya sea como docente independiente o como parte de una comunidad de práctica.

 ## Blog Greg

+- Perhaps after point 4 or between 3 and 4 I would put as an option Contact with professional associations, in general they offer courses to their enrollees and can be a good place to generate contacts and experience.

 Empieza en el grupo de apoyo.
 :   Sé un ayudante en un concierto que otro haya organizado para aprender el